vergiliu/vergiliu.github.io/_drafts/aws.md

 - we can create a scale up/down policy
     - as-put-scaling-policy lab-scale-up-policy --auto-scaling-group lab-as-group --adjustment=1 --type ChangeInCapacity --cooldown 300
     - as-put-scaling-policy lab-scale-down-policy --auto-scaling-group lab-as-group "--adjustment=-1" --type ChangeInCapacity --cooldown 300
+    - to stop to AS group, we can set the capacity to 0 (zero)
+    - we can set a CloudWatch alarm in which the sum of all instances in instance hours surpasses a threshold, the auto-scaled instances are terminated
+        - also an email is sent to a list of addresses :)
 - we can create an Alarm in CloudWatch that triggers an event in the auto-scale group
 - all scaling can be analyzed by using `as-describe-scaling-activities --show-long`
 - all autoscaling processes can be suspended/resumed w/ `as-supend/resume-...`